BerkeleyLab/upcxx/INSTALL.md

 This version of UPC++ supports GPUDirect RDMA (GDR) acceleration of memory kinds data transfers on selected platforms using modern NVIDIA-branded GPUs with NVIDIA- or Mellanox-branded InfiniBand or HPE Slingshot network hardware.
-This support requires one of the following native network conduit configurations, and the current/default version of GASNet-EX:
+This support requires one of the following high-performance network conduit configurations, and the current/default version of GASNet-EX:

 * ibv-conduit with recent NVIDIA/Mellanox-branded InfiniBand network hardware